roboclasses/roboclasses-care-main/README.md

 ## Areas of improvement

-- Role based authentication and authorization using JWT is pending
+- Responsiveness for all devices is pending.

 ---